sujanW0W/Infotech-Assignment/README.md

 This is a React Project built by Sujan.
-This is just a fontend application made for PC.
+This is just a fontend application.